NSP Parent Information

 Clothing Policy

 Listed below is the maximum allotted clothing allowance per resident.
-These clothing list numbers are not required, but are the maximum guidelines.
-Residents have laundry facilities to keep clothing clean.
+These clothing list numbers are not required, but are the maximum of clothing allowed.
+NSP has limited clothing storage space in each room and limited laundry facilities, so adherence to these guidelines is appreciated.
+Youth who do not have personal clothes will be provided clothing by the program.

 **All strings must be removed before being allowed to wear.